arnoo/angelspie/README.md

 ## Running

+Grab a release and run the angelspie binary in a terminal window.
+Once you have your configuration files figured out, you might want to run angelspie on startup.

-To run, use `pipenv run hy angelspie.hy` in the source directory.
+To run the dev version, clone the git repository then use `pipenv run hy angelspie.hy` in its root directory.

 ## Command line use